Trump's D.C. takeover has led to more arrests. NPR looks at cases of those swept up

 A little more than three weeks ago, President Trump placed the Washington, D.C., police under federal control and put the National Guard on the city's streets to crush crime and "clean up" the nation's capital.

-Although crime in D.C. was already in decline after spiking during the pandemic, the administration has cast the operation, which also includes a surge of federal law enforcement officers, as a major success.
+Although crime in the District of Columbia was already in decline after spiking during the pandemic, the administration has cast the operation, which also includes a surge of federal law enforcement officers, as a major success.

 "We've had some incredible results," Trump said last month while visiting law enforcement officers in southeast D.C.
 "It's like a different place.
 It's like a different city."